Forbu/fourier_neural_operator/README.md

 - [(GKN) Neural Operator: Graph Kernel Network for Partial Differential Equations](https://arxiv.org/abs/2003.03485)
 - [(MGKN) Multipole Graph Neural Operator for Parametric Partial Differential Equations](https://arxiv.org/abs/2006.09535)

+You can check the code in the exemples_paper/ directory.

 ## Requirements
 - We have updated the files to support [PyTorch 1.8.0](https://pytorch.org/).